All Aboard!

 All three components of Step 1 above must be approved by FRA before being able to proceed to Step 2 - the actual creation of the Service Development Plan (essentially which pieces of this corridor are anticipated to be open to service first and/or which pieces get built first should additional track be needed).
 Step 2 includes a bulk of the stakeholder and public involvement as it will determine the recommendation of stops and stations along the corridor.
 The last Step, Step 3 of the Corridor ID Program is to execute the initiation of service (private operator such as Amtrak) and/or begin construction of expansion or new track.

-What the Sunbelt-Atlantic Connector WILL be:
+What the Sunbelt Atlantic WILL be:

 Standard passenger rail = $